3.16 Provisions, Contingent Liabilities & Contingent Assets

 Borrowings and other financial liabilities are initially recognised at fair value (net of transaction costs incurred).
 Difference between the fair value and the transaction proceeds on initial is recognised as an asset / liability based on the underlying reason for the difference.

 Subsequently all financial liabilities are measured at amortised cost using the effective interest rate method.
 The company derecognises a financial liability when its terms are modified, and the cash flows of the modified liability are substantially different.
 In this case, a new financial liability based on the modified terms is recognised at fair value.
+The difference between the carrying amount of the financial liability extinguished and the new financial liability with modified terms is recognised in profit or loss.
+The gain / loss is recognised in other equity in case of transaction with shareholders.

-The Company has computed the Equity component of the Preference Shares considering the terms of the RPS to be non-cumulative and further modified the estimates of future cash flows.
+The Company has computed the Equity component of the Preference Shares considering the terms of the RPS to be non¬ cumulative and further modified the estimates of future cash flows.

 3.21 Fair Value Measurements